le717/PatchIt/Documentation/CONTRIBUTING.md

 ### Windows EXEs

-As mentioned above, **PatchIt!** is compiled into Windows EXE using cx_freeze.
+As mentioned above, **PatchIt!** is compiled into Windows EXE using cx_Freeze.
 If you would like to compile your own build of **PatchIt**, follow these steps.

 * Clone the **PatchIt!** Git repository by typing the following command: